MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-samples-dashboards.md

 1. In the **Home** page, select **Explore sample dashboards**.

 1. In the **Explore sample dashboards** dialog box, choose a sample dashboard and then select **Explore**.
-In keeping with the example above, select the **Metrics sample dashboard**.
+In keeping with the previous example, select the **Metrics sample dashboard**.

     :::image type="content" source="media/web-ui-samples-gallery/explore-sample-dashboards-options.png" alt-text="Screenshot of Explore dashboards samples dialog box showing sample dashboard options.":::

-1. The dashboard opens in edit mode and presents a variety of pre-configured tile options for customization.
+1. The dashboard opens in edit mode and presents various pre-configured tile options for customization.

     :::image type="content" source="media/web-ui-samples-gallery/web-ui-dashboard-full.png" alt-text="Screenshot showing the samples gallery dashboard from the Metrics data database, with a variety of tiles." lightbox="media/web-ui-samples-gallery/web-ui-dashboard-full.png":::